 Our corporate headquarters facility is a 127,000 square foot building that we lease in Austin, Texas.
 We lease this building pursuant to a lease agreement that expires in December 2016.
 Our manufacturing, administrative, information systems, sales and service groups currently utilize this facility.
-In July 2011 we leased an additional 26,195 square feet in a facility adjacent to our headquarters facility in order to expand our manufacturing capability for our CPS and infrastructure products pursuant to a lease that expires in July 2014.
+In July 2011, we leased an additional 26,195 square feet in a facility adjacent to our headquarters facility in order to expand our manufacturing capability for our Modular power and IT infrastructure products pursuant to a lease that expired in January 2013.

-Our engineering, marketing and administration facility of approximately 19,600 square feet is also located in Austin, Texas and is leased pursuant to a lease agreement that expires in March 2012
+Our engineering facility of approximately 12,150 square feet is also located in Austin, Texas and is leased pursuant to a lease agreement that expires in March 2016.

-In addition to these properties, we lease facilities totaling 19,652 square feet in the United Kingdom, Germany, China and Japan for sales and service activities.
+In addition to these properties, we lease facilities totaling 20,804 square feet in the United Kingdom, Germany and China for sales and service activities.

-Our current manufacturing and test facilities located at our corporate headquarters can support a UPS business volume significantly in excess of our current revenues with the addition of direct labor only and no need for additional significant capital investment.
+Our current manufacturing and test facilities located at our corporate headquarters can support a UPS business volume significantly in excess of our current revenues primarily with the addition of direct labor only and no need for additional significant capital investment.
 We believe our existing facilities are adequate to meet our current needs and plans.